-Subject to the terms and conditions stated in the underwriting agreement dated April , 2001, each underwriter named below has severally agreed to purchase, and we have agreed to sell to such underwriter, the principal amount of each series of notes set forth opposite the name of such underwriter:
+Subject to the terms and conditions stated in the underwriting agreement dated July , 2001, each underwriter named below has severally agreed to purchase, and we have agreed to sell to such underwriter, the principal amount of each series of notes set forth opposite the name of such underwriter:

-NAME PRINCIPAL AMOUNT OF SENIOR NOTES DUE 2011 PRINCIPAL AMOUNT OF SENIOR NOTES DUE 2031 Banc of America Securities LLC.
-Salomon Smith Barney Inc. ABN AMRO Incorporated.
+NAME PRINCIPAL AMOUNT OF SENIOR NOTES DUE PRINCIPAL AMOUNT OF SENIOR NOTES DUE Banc of America Securities LLC.
 Deutsche Banc Alex.
-Brown Inc. BNP Paribas Securities Corp.
-CIBC World Markets Corp.
-Scotia Capital (USA) Inc. Westdeutsche Landesbank Gironzentrale (Dusseldorf). \$ \$ Total \$ \$ ========= =========
+Brown Inc. ABN AMRO Incorporated.
+Barclays Capital Inc. TD Securities (USA) Inc. Tokyo-Mitsubishi International plc.
+Williams Capital Group, L.P. \$ \$ Total \$ ======= \$

 The underwriting agreement provides that the obligations of the several underwriters to purchase the notes included in this offering are subject to approval of certain legal matters by counsel and to certain other conditions.
-The underwriters are obligated to purchase all of the notes of a series if they purchase any of the notes of that series.
+The underwriters are obligated to purchase all of the notes if they purchase any of the notes.

-The underwriters, for whom Banc of America Securities LLC, Salomon Smith Barney Inc., ABN AMRO Incorporated, Deutsche Banc Alex.
-Brown Inc., BNP Paribas Securities Corp., CIBC World Markets Corp., Scotia Capital (USA) Inc. and Westdeutsche Landesbank Gironzentrale (Dusseldorf) are acting as representatives, propose to offer some of the notes directly to the public at the public offering price set forth on the cover page of this supplement and some of the notes to certain dealers at the public offering prices less a concession not in excess of the principal amount of the notes.
-The underwriters may allow, and such dealers may reallow, a discount not in excess of the principal amount of the notes to the public, the public offering price and such concessions may be changed by the representatives.
+The underwriters, for whom Banc of America Securities LLC, Deutsche Banc Alex.
+Brown Inc., ABN AMRO Incorporated, Barclays Capital Inc., TD Securities (USA) Inc., Tokyo-Mitsubishi International plc and Williams Capital Group, L.P. are acting as representatives, propose to offer some of the notes directly to the public at the public offering price set forth on the cover page of this supplement and some of the notes to certain dealers at the public offering prices less a concession not in excess of % of the principal amount of the Senior Notes due and % of the principal amount of the Senior Notes due .
+The underwriters may allow, and such dealers may reallow, a discount not in excess of % of the principal amount of the notes of each series on sales to certain other dealers.
+After the initial offering of the notes to the public, the public offering price and such concessions may be changed by the representatives.